-Below are descriptions of the offer letters with each of our Named Executive Officers setting forth the terms and conditions of such executive's employment with Rani Management Services, Inc. ("RMS"), a wholly owned subsidiary of the Company.
-Mir Imran did not have a formal offer letter or employment agreement with RMS that was in effect during fiscal year 2020 or 2021, while serving as our President and Chief Executive Officer.
+Below are descriptions of the offer letters with each of our Named Executive Officers setting forth the terms and conditions of such executive's employment with Rani LLC, and Rani Management Services, Inc. ("RMS") prior to transitioning and assigning employment agreements to Rani LLC, each a wholly owned subsidiary of the Company.
 All of our Named Executive Officers are employed at-will.